sombriks/simple-knex-koa-example/README.md

 Kubernetes is how people put things in production nowadays and sometimes it can be tricky to test because it's heavy.

-By using kind as kubernetes runtime part of this issue is solved and the developer can be more confident on how the application will behave inside the belly of the beast.
+By using kind as kubernetes runtime, part of this issue is solved and the developer can be more confident on how the application will behave inside the belly of the beast.